publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch103/schII/m__us_usc_t7_s7624.md

     (d) __Eligible partners__

-    The following entities shall be eligible to enter into a cooperative agreement under subsection (c) of this section:
+    The following entities shall be eligible to enter into a cooperative agreement under subsection (c):

         (1) A party that has entered into a cooperative research and development agreement with the Secretary under section 12 of the Stevenson-Wydler Technology Innovation Act of 1980 ([15 U.S.C.
 3710a][/us/usc/t15/s3710a]).